Like us on Facebook

 Whether you take a glacier hike or a nature walk, this guiding company lets you experience…

 Kennicott Wilderness Guides is a small guiding company, with just 12 guides.
-There’s very little turnover here, and your guide is likely someone who lives for skiing, climbing, backpacking, or glacier trekking.
+There’s very little turnover here, and your guide is likely someone who lives for skiing, climbing, backpacking, or glacier trekking, or packrafting.
 The company’s trips are vast and varied, and they’ll work closely with you to create a trip suited to your interests.

 Kennicott Wilderness Guides is a small guiding company, with just 12 guides.
 There’s…

 Long Distance: 1-800-ON-HIKES